berrnd/Emby2JellyfinWatchStatusMigrator/README.md

 ```

 ## How to build
 This is a .Net Core 3.1 application, so just open the solution in Visual Studio 2019.
-The self-contained-single-executable is created during the post-build-event when using the `Release` configuration.
+The self-contained-single-executable for all platforms is created by the script `release.ps1`.
 Alternatively build the project manually by using standard .Net Core tooling.

 ## License
 The MIT License (MIT)